9.3.1 Disclosure

 3. State and local personnel can be considered Federal employees for disclosure purposes.
 Specific prerequisites must be met to be considered a Federal employee:

-1. those personnel formally appointed as Federal employees (rather than merely detailed)
+1. Those personnel formally appointed as Federal employees (rather than merely detailed).

-2. are assisting in a Federal investigation
+2. Are assisting in a Federal investigation.

-3. are supervised by a Federal employee
+3. Are supervised by a Federal employee.

-Such personnel could include, for example, special US Attorneys, special Deputy US Marshals, and other persons formally appointed as Federal employees.
+Such personnel could include, for example, special US Attorneys, Special Deputy US Marshals, and other persons formally appointed as Federal employees.
 Special Deputy US Marshals are deputized by the US Marshals Service.
-State and local personnel deputized under 21 USC §878 by the DEA or the US Attorney’s Office in a narcotics investigation may not have access to tax information because they are not considered Federal employees for purposes of the disclosure laws.
+State and local personnel deputized under 21 USC 878 by the DEA or the US Attorney’s Office in a narcotics investigation may not have access to tax information because they are not considered Federal employees for purposes of the disclosure laws.

 4. In the conduct of a tax grand jury investigation, the prosecuting Assistant United States Attorney (AUSA) may disclose tax information to state and local law enforcement personnel on a case-by-case basis under Treasury Regulation 301.6103(h)(2)-1(b)(1).
 The tax information disclosure by the prosecuting AUSA is permitted to the extent necessary to achieve investigative goals and so long as the purpose or activity cannot otherwise properly be accomplished without making such disclosure, dependent on the unique facts and circumstances of each investigation.

 5. Factors which the AUSA should consider when making a determination whether or not to disclose tax information pursuant to Treas.
-Reg. § 301.6103(h)(2)-1(b)(1) include:
+Reg.
+301.6103(h)(2)-1(b)(1) include:

-1. state and local law enforcement’s possession of specific knowledge of the alleged crime, the geographic area where the crimes may have been committed or familiarity with person(s) believed to be involved in the tax crime
+1. State and local law enforcement’s possession of specific knowledge of the alleged crime, the geographic area where the crimes may have been committed or familiarity with person(s) believed to be involved in the tax crime.

-2. the need for assistance to preserve evidence and witness testimony, to identify further culpable persons and protect government funds, or to initiate judicial process such as search warrants, arrest warrants, electronic surveillance, or compulsory orders
+2. The need for assistance to preserve evidence and witness testimony, to identify further culpable persons and protect government funds, or to initiate judicial process such as search warrants, arrest warrants, electronic surveillance, or compulsory orders.

 6. The mere assignment of state and local law enforcement personnel to a tax grand jury investigation is generally not enough to authorize disclosure of returns and return information to the state and local law enforcement personnel.

-7. The provisions of 26 USC 6103 restrict the access, use, and further disclosure of any tax information disclosed in these cases, and applies to all personnel who receive tax information from the attorney for the government.
+7. The provisions of IRC 6103 restrict the access, use, and further disclosure of any tax information disclosed in these cases, and applies to all personnel who receive tax information from the attorney for the government.
 Tax information may not be used by state or local law enforcement personnel for non-federal charges.

 State Grand Jury Information